 Illustrations of the principal processes are shown below.
 The Midrex® and Energiron gas-based processes use predominantly iron ore pellets as feedstock, but sometimes with inclusion of lump ore in the furnace charge.
-The SLRN coal-based process uses lump ore and, increasingly, pellets as feedstock.
-There are variants of these processes which are described on the website of the various technology providers.
+The Finmet / Finored gas-based process utilizes iron ore fines as feedstock.
+The SLRN coal-based rotary kiln process uses lump ore and, increasingly, pellets as feedstock.
+There are variants of these processes which are described on the websites of the various technology providers.

 Midrex® direct reduction process flowsheet

 Standard Energiron process flowsheet